alan-de-windt/SDRSharpController/README.md

 <li>It can store the current frequency, filter mode and bandwidth ("memory:store" command) and restore SDRSharp to these settings ("memory:recall" command).
 The external controller does not need to retrieve and save anything.
 The plugin does everything when it receives these simple commands.
 The currently stored frequency is shown in the Memory section of its UI for reference.</li>
 <li>The plugin does not respond to acknowledge that it has received most command - it simply executes them if it can, or otherwise ignores them and does not do anything.
 This again simplifies implementation on the external controller end and reduces serial communications ("fire and forget", one way communication from the external controller to the plugin for "show_mode", "memory", "set_*" and "adjust_*" commands).</li>
 </ul>
-Tested on Windows 10 with SDRSharp version 1919.
+<p>Tested on Windows 10 with SDRSharp version 1919.
 <h2>Installation Instructions</h2>
-tbd
+<p>tbd
 <h2>Commands</h2>
-Inbound commands (commands sent by an external controller to the plugin) are comprised of a Command + ":" + Value, i.e. "adjust_audio_gain:1".
+<p>Inbound commands (commands sent by an external controller to the plugin) are comprised of a Command + ":" + Value, i.e. "adjust_audio_gain:1".
 Commands and text values can have an underscore character or a space separating words and can be a mix of case.
 So "adjust audio gain:1" and "Adjust_Audio_Gain:1" will also work.

-<b>IMPORTANT:</b>  The plugin initiates a handshake as soon as the Connect checkbox is checked.
+<p><b>IMPORTANT:</b>  The plugin initiates a handshake as soon as the Connect checkbox is checked.
 If the handshake fails then the plugin will automatically disconnect from the serial port.
 Please see the "connection_status:established" command below for further details.

-Following is the full list of currently supported commands:
+<p>Following is the full list of currently supported commands:
 <table>
   <tr>
     <th>Command</th>